Weekend Reading & Selected Links

 Here are some links to things I've been reading or watching that you might also enjoy:

-Daniel Kahneman is widely regarded as the most influential psychologist alive.
-He won the Nobel Prize in Economics (2002) for
+Daniel Kahneman is the most influential living psychologist.
+He won the Nobel Prize in Economics in 2002 and is the author of Thinking, Fast and Slow.

 Weekend Reading & Selected Links